ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 mkdir projects
  ```

-Here, you can then place project as a GitHub repository (You can create repos straight from the command line or at GitHub and then clone it).
-Currently:
+Here, you can then place projects as a GitHub repositories (You can create repos straight from the command line or at GitHub and then clone it).
+We are making a separete repo for what can be treated a stand alone product.
+For example, for multi-marker projects, we are setting up a separate repo for each marker and then an additional one for the analyses that will combine them.

+**Create a Git Repo for your project**
+1. Go to your persoal or organization's Git.
+Click "Repositories", and click in the green "New" bottom
+2. Give a descriptive name (example:"pelagic-cruise_fish_MiFishU_2022") and click "Add a README file", then "Create repository"
+* This will take you to the webpage of your new repo.
+3. Now, click in the green "Code" bottom and copy the displayed HTTPS link
+4. Navigate to your projects dir and `git clone <your new repo's HTTPS link>`
+* This will make a copy in SEDNA where you can start working

+Current Projects:
 ```
-mkdir projects/MiFishU-test
+/home/egarcia/projects/coral-reef_fish_MiFishU_2022
+/home/egarcia/projects/pelagic-cruise_fish_MiFishU_2022
 ```

-In here, make the following subdirectories: data, scripts and analyses
+cd into your cloned repo and make the following subdirectories: data, scripts and analyses
 ```
+cd pelagic-cruise_fish_MiFishU_2022
-mkdir projects/MiFishU-test/data		# this is where you'll place your datafiles mkdir projects/MiFishU-test/scripts		# place your scripts here mkdir projects/MiFishU-test/analyses		# create subdirectories here for each rainbow run (w/diff. parameters etc)
+mkdir data		# this is where you'll place your datafiles mkdir scripts		# place your scripts here mkdir analyses		# create subdirectories here for each rainbow run (w/diff. parameters etc)
 ```

-If you have not made a README, make one:
+If you did not make a README, make one:
 ```
 nano projects/MiFishU-test/README.md
 ```
 where:
 * **nano** is the text editor I like but you can use whatever other one (vim for example).
 Here is one [nano tutorial](https://www.geeksforgeeks.org/nano-text-editor-in-linux/) of many in the web
 * "**md**" stands for markdown, which is the language you will be writing your READMEs on.
 Here is an online course in [md for GitHub](https://github.com/skills/communicate-using-markdown)

+You can use **nano** to modify files as needed.

 Document all your moves in your README.
 This is very important because:
 * Documents that work you have done